Mosaic Art by Sirio Tonelli

 6/30/17

-Category: Art, Beauty, JESUS
+Category: Art, Beauty

 “The Holy Theophany (Epiphany) of Our Lord,” in the Greek Orthodox Tradition.
 Photo taken by Emmanuel Petkas.